aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/charts/To-Pdf/_index.md

             const chartIndex = worksheet.charts.add(ChartType.Column, 5, 0, 15, 5);
             const chart = worksheet.charts.get(chartIndex);

-            // Adding Series Collection (chart data source) to the chart ranging from "A1" cell to "B3" chart.nSeries.add("A1:B3", true);
+            // Adding Series Collection (chart data source) to the chart ranging from the "A1" cell to "B3" chart.nSeries.add("A1:B3", true);

             // Converting chart to PDF